Free: Healthy 5-Ingredient Meals EbookGet It Now

 Looking for the perfect side dishes to pair with your salad?
 Here are some ideas to get you started!

-- Soup – For a cozy and comforting meal, try serving your salad with a creamy soup like homemade roasted tomato soup, hearty potato soup, zuppa toscana, or even a creamy roasted cauliflower soup.
+- Soup – For a cozy and comforting meal, try serving your salad with a creamy soup like homemade roasted tomato soup, hearty potato soup, zuppa toscana, or even a creamy healthy cauliflower soup.

 - Rice – If you’re looking for something more filling, try serving the salad with a side of white or brown rice, or cauliflower rice or creamy cauliflower risotto for a lighter option.